 Job search portals are useful in terms of researching specific job titles linked to different career fields and industries.
-Finding job advertisements that interest you is a worthwhile activity, even if you are not currently applying for jobs.
+Finding jobs advertisements that interest you is a worthwhile activity, even if you are not currently applying for jobs.
 You may not yet be eligible to apply for your dream job, but you can still gain a lot of information that can be applied to your career planning.
-For example, you are interested in chemistry, but you are not sure which specific job titles are linked to this field; or you want to know what kind of qualifications and skills are needed to be an analyst at a forensics laboratory.
+For example, you are interested in information science, but you are not sure which specific job titles are linked to this field, or you want to know what kind of qualifications and skills are needed to be a librarian.

-You can use this information to make career goals, and think strategically about how you can develop experiences that will help you meet more of the selection criteria in the future.
+You can use this information to make career goals and think strategically about how you can develop experiences that will help you meet more of the selection criteria in the future.